Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 address point "up", so that the return address would point higher up the stack.

 * To overflow "user", we targeted the strcat() function, which fails to check the size of the buffer it is copying into.
 The data it copies is the environment variable "User".
-We overwrite the "User" environment variable with the attack string, so that bcvs copies in this string to the buffer "user" which then overflows.
+We overwrite environment variable USER with the attack string, so that bcvs copies in this string to the buffer "user" which then overflows.

 * There was one additional trick, a couple of lines prior, bcvs forked itself.
 Our attack takes place in the child process that calls execlp to "chown" a file.
 If the execlp executes successfully, our attack would not work as the process image of the bcvs child is destroyed.
 So we need the execlp to fail and the child process to return in order to for the sploit to work.
-The solution was to overwrite the "Path" environement variable to just be "", so that "chown" fails.
+The solution was to overwrite environment variable PATH to just be "", so that "chown" fails.

 * Now that the execlp call fails, we return into the child process and then return from copyFile.
 The return address of copyFile points into the nop sled of the overflowed "user" buffer.
 The nops are hit and slid down, then the shell code is executed.